BioBuild/mtDNA-heteroplasmy/README.md

 ![](README_files/project_overview.png)

-- more details/short summary of the approach and key finding.s
+- more details/short summary of the approach and key findings.

 ## Analysis pipeline